-- Cheng Wen (2014) - now PDRA at School of Geography, University of Leeds
+- Cheng Wen (2014) - now Research Felllow at School of Earth & Environment, University of Leeds

 - Xin Li (2012) - now Senior Research Associate in Energy Innovation, Norwich Business School, University of East Anglia

-- Kuishuang Feng (2011) - now Research Assistant Professor, University of Maryland, College Park, USA
+- Kuishuang Feng (2011) - now Associate Professor at Department of Geographical Sciences, University of Maryland, USA

 - Joanna Ganatsiou (2007)